vincent-mugendi/feedbak/README.md

 That's precisely the reason why I deveolped feedbak.
 It's designed to be so simple and intuitive that it makes collaboration and project management feel like a natural extension of how you already work.
 You can access everything you need without juggling multiple tabs or tools.
 I wanted Feedbak to be something you could start using right away, without needing a lot of time to figure it out.

-Feedbak is dedicated to making teamwork effortless, allowing you to concentrate on what truly matters—achieving your goals together.
+- Feedbak is dedicated to making teamwork effortless, allowing you to concentrate on what truly matters—achieving your goals together.

 ![Collaboration](https://www.icegif.com/wp-content/uploads/teamwork-icegif-3.gif)

 ---
-<span style='yellow'> I'm currently rethinking and researching on cognitive fluency and how to make the UI of feedbak feel as easy to use as humanly possible.
+<span style='color:yellow'> I'm currently rethinking and researching on cognitive fluency and how to make the UI of feedbak feel as easy to use as humanly possible.
 I will be publishing my findings and my progress here soon. </span>
 --